apache/incubator-weex-site/source/bug-report-guidelines.md

 # Bug Report Guidelines

 This document describes how to write a good Weex bug report.
-Good bug reports help developers classify the priority and severity of a bug properly, which helps the bug get fixed as soon as possible.
+Good bug reports help developers to classify the priority and severity of a bug properly, which helps the bug get fixed as soon as possible.
 The more specific information you provide, the better your bug gets understood.

 ## Bug Report General Principles